 The email action sends through an Aamu email account configured for a project.
 That means email needs to be set up before this action can run.

 When configuring the action, choose the email address to use for sending.
-Then create or select an email template.
+Then create a new email template or select a previously created template.
+Existing templates can also be edited from the automation.
 The template can use database bindings in the recipient, subject, and body.

 For a contact form, the template might use: